dbnyu/OpenBirdcageBuilder/README.md

 - For "No Shield" enter zero for the shield radius
 - For solid wire Legs or End Rings, select "Tubular" and set the Inner Diameter to 0.
 - If a larger number of legs is needed, it is a simple exercise in HTML hacking to achieve any number of legs (must be a multiple of 4)
+- Input errors will be highlighted in red.
 - Click "Calculate!"

 ## Code Documentation

+See ```freqshifttest.html``` for a simple commented example of how the code works.
+- This also demonstrates code extendability and plotting with [Plotly.js](https://plotly.com/javascript/)

 ### Main Files
 - ```index.html``` - Main GUI for webapp